The-Accidental-Game-Devs/menu_listing_website/README.md

 ## Description

 This project is an open-source website built with **Django and Bootstrap**, designed to be flexible and user-friendly.
 It provides all the core features you need to manage your online menu listing efficiently.

+> **Warning**
+>
+> This project is **not production-ready**.
+It is under active development and intended for local development, testing, and experimentation only.
+Features are incomplete, and breaking changes may occur.
+Please do not use this in a production environment.

 ---